 One of the most common hormone balances I’ve seen among clients is estrogen dominance.
 This occurs when estrogen is too high in relation to progesterone.
 As a result, the calming effects of progesterone are suppressed, which negatively impacts your cycle, mood, and sleep.

 While the symptoms of estrogen dominance can be incredibly aggravating, treating it doesn’t have to be complicated.
 In fact, there are a number of simple lifestyle shifts that can help you lower your estrogen levels naturally.

 What Is Estrogen Dominance?

-In this case, estrogen levels get too high in the body.
+- Estrogen is high, progesterone levels are normal: In this case, estrogen levels get too high in the body.
 This happens because your body is either overproducing estrogen or your body isn’t detoxifying estrogen properly.
 It could also be a combination of both.

-This type of estrogen dominance is slightly more complex.
+- Estrogen is normal, progesterone levels are low: This type of estrogen dominance is slightly more complex.
 Estrogen levels stay normal, but progesterone levels are low, leading to a situation where you have the symptoms of estrogen dominance but are really dealing with low progesterone.